apache/servicecomb-website/_posts/2017-09-16-saga-design.md

 ## Parallel Saga
 As mentioned above, flight booking, car rental, and hotel reservation can be processed in parallel.
 But doing so creates another problem: what if flight booking failed while car rental is being processed?
-We can't keep waiting for the response from car rental service, because we have no idea how long it will take.
+We can\'t keep waiting for the response from car rental service, because we have no idea how long it will take.

 THe best thing we can do is to send the car rental request again and hope we get a response so that we can continue our